-- Percentage of the portfolio with a proprietary sustainability score of 2 or more is compared to the percentage of the benchmark.
+- Confirmation that the exclusion criteria have been adhered to throughout the Sub-Fund's financial year. - Percentage of the Sub-Fund's assets with a proprietary sustainability score of 1 or more and assets in SFDR Article 8 & 9 Target Funds ("SFDR Target Funds").
 The scoring process is described within the section "What investment strategy does this financial product follow?".
 The basis for the calculation is the Sub-Fund's net asset value except instruments that are not scored by nature, e.g., cash and deposits.
 Derivatives are generally not scored.
 Derivatives (other than credit default swaps), whose underlying is a single rated corporate issuer are, however, generally scored.
 The size of the not scored part of the portfolio varies subject to the Sub-Fund's general investment strategy described in the prospectus. - Percentage of Sustainable Investments at the end of the financial year. - Percentage of taxonomy-aligned investments at the end of the financial year. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-The objectives of the Sustainable Investments that the financial product partially intends to make include a broad range of environmental and social topics, for which the Investment Manager uses as reference, among others, the UN Sustainable Development Goals (SDGs), as well as the EU Taxonomy objectives which are: Climate Change Mitigation, Climate Change Adaptation, Sustainable Use and Protection of Water and Marine Resources, Transition to a Circular Economy, Pollution Prevention and Control as well as Protection and Restoration of Biodiversity and Ecosystems.
+The objectives of the Sustainable Investments that the financial product partially intends to make include a broad range of environmental and social topics, for which the Investment Manager uses as reference, among others, the UN Sustainable Development Goals (SDGs)1, as well as the EU Taxonomy objectives which are: Climate Change Mitigation, Climate Change Adaptation, Sustainable Use and Protection of Water and Marine Resources, Transition to a Circular Economy, Pollution Prevention and Control as well as Protection and Restoration of Biodiversity and Ecosystems.